Artio (band): Musical style and themes

-Artio's music blends elements of alternative rock, electronic music, and nu-metal.
+Critics have categorised Artio's music as pop rock, electronic rock and alternative rock.

 Their lyrics often explore themes such as identity, emotional and personal challenges of growth and change, recovering from trauma and queer rage.
 The band is known for creating conceptual and multimedia projects, notably "The Babyface Saga," which includes a comic book released alongside their 2024 album.